mchalupa/dg/doc/llvm-slicer.md

 }
 ```

 Let's say the program is stored in a file `fact.c`.
-We translate it into LLVM bitcode and then slice:
+We translate it into LLVM bitcode and then slice it:

 ```
 $ cd tools